Samfcabral/mouseless/README.md

 11. Open a new WINDOW in your browser.
 12. Go back to your index.html file.
 13. Add an unordered list inside your <body> tags.
 14. Add five list items with the text "My favorite colors is " .
 Note: The grammatical error is intentional.
-Also note, is the most eficient way of doing this to type it out five times?
+Also note, is the most efficient way of doing this to type it out five times?
 Can you think of a better way?
 15. Let's fix our grammar.
 Remove the extra "s" in colors".
 Can we do these all at once?
 16. Save the file
 17. Let's go back to Chrome.
-18. Go to the google search result you had open and close the window.
+18. Go to the Google search result you had open and close the window.
 Note: close the window only, not the entire program.
 19. Go back to sublime and add a class called taco to the unordered list items.
 20. Add an id for each line item.
 Call it the same as you will each color.
 What's the most efficient way of doing this?
 21. Make the screen a full screen - NO MOUSE!!!